2020-21 AP Course Audit: What You’ll Need to Do

-- The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct, college-level biology laboratory investigations as outlined in the teacher’s course syllabus.
+- The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct hands-on, college-level biology laboratory investigations as outlined in the teacher’s course syllabus.

 The specified editions of the following textbooks meet the AP Biology resource requirement.
 Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
 For discussions regarding the usefulness of these texts and other teaching materials in the AP Biology classroom, please consult the AP Biology Teacher Community.

 - Campbell, A. Malcolm, Laurie J. Heyer, and Christopher J. Paradise.
 Integrating Concepts in Biology.
-2016.
+2018.
 Trunity, Inc.

 - Hillis, David M., David Sadava, Richard W. Hill, and Mary V. Price.
 Principles of Life, for the AP Course.
 2nd edition.
+2014.
 Bedford, Freeman and Worth Publishing Group.

 - Mader, Sylvia.
 Biology, AP Edition.
-12th edition.
+13th edition.
+2019.
 McGraw-Hill Education.

 - Raven, Peter H., Johnson, Mason, Losos, and Singer, Biology AP® Edition.
-11th edition.
+12th edition.
+2017.
 McGraw-Hill Education.

 - Starr, Cecie, Ralph Taggart, Christine Evers, and Lisa Starr.
 Biology: The Unity and Diversity of Life.
-14th edition.
+15th edition.
+2019.
 National Geographic/Cengage Learning.

 - Zedalis, Julianne, and John Eggebrecht.
 Biology for AP® Courses.
 1st edition.
 OpenStax College.